 - 1 1/2 tablespoons safflower or vegetable oil plus more for frying dumplings

 - 2 tablespoons minced garlic

 - 4 cups thinly sliced green or savoy cabbage see note 1

 - 1 1/2 teaspoons kosher salt

-- 1 cup chopped Chinese chives (garlic chives, see note 2)
+- 1 cup chopped Chinese chives or garlic chives see note 2

 - wok or large sauté pan